blackberry-garance/flowershow-app/docs/sidebar-configuration.md

 title: Sidebar Configuration
 ---

-> [!note]
-> You are viewing documentation for Flowershow Cloud.
-For Flowershow Self-hosted documentation, visit [[/docs/self-hosted/README|docs/self-hosted]].

 Flowershow allows you to enable a sidebar navigation that displays your site's structure and links to all pages.

 ## Enabling the Sidebar